Accolade76/operative-word-blog/content/en/posts/bring-your-dotfiles-under-version-control-update/index.md

 #
 # setup_dotfiles.sh

-dotfilesdir="${HOME}/etc" #change the etc directory name to whatever name you prefer ignorefile="${dotfilesdir}/.dotfileignore" skipfile=0 countnewfiles=0
+dotfilesdir="${HOME}/etc" #change the dotfiles directory name to whatever name you prefer ignorefile="${dotfilesdir}/.dotfileignore" skipfile=0 countnewfiles=0

-# Check the etc directory exists
+# Check the dotfiles directory exists
 if [[ ! -d $dotfilesdir ]]; then
-    # if not: create etc directory
+    # if not: create dotfiles directory
     if mkdir "$dotfilesdir"; then
         echo "Created ${dotfilesdir}."
     else